 After the 2008 financial crisis, Kim decided to start offering a free women-specific financial management seminar.
 She grew these courses into a year-round offering in Missoula and currently works with the Women’s Institute for Secure Retirement (WISER) to offer these courses statewide.
 Kim is also a board member for SpectrUM, the University of Montana’s children’s science museum.

-Jen Euell is the Program Director and sole staff of the Women’s Foundation of Montana.
 Jen is a native Montanan and a long-time advocate for women and girls in Montana.
 She is the co-founder of the GUTS!
 (Girls Using Their Strengths) girls’ leadership project and the former Program Director of the YWCA Missoula.
 In this position, Jen grew the program from one that served 10 girls per year to a program that now serves more than 250 girls per year.
 Her work has empowered thousands of girls and hundreds of women over the years.
 Jen is passionate about WFM’s mission to build economic independence for Montana women and a brighter future for Montana girls.
-When not working towards this passion, Jen enjoys spending time with her husband John, 7 year old daughter Amelia and their two dogs, hiking in the woods near their home in the Bitterroot south of Missoula.
+When not working towards this passion, Jen enjoys spending time with her husband John, 10 year old daughter, Amelia, and their two dogs, hiking in the woods near their home in the Bitterroot, south of Missoula.